ccxt/ccxt/wiki/Manual.md

 **DO NOT use the `.fees` property of the exchange instance as most often it contains the predefined/hardcoded info.
 Actual fees should only be accessed from markets and currencies.**

-`fetchFees` will automatically call both `fetchFundingFees` and `fetchTransactionFees` to get all the fee information.
-You can call fetchTradingFees or fetchTransactionFees for more precise control over what endpoint on the exchange is requested.
+`fetchFees` will automatically call both `fetchTradingFees` and `fetchTransactionFees` to get all the fee information.
+You can call `fetchTradingFees` or `fetchTransactionFees` for more precise control over what endpoint on the exchange is requested.

 ### Fee Structure